Meghana0410/Test/README.md

             - npm install
             - npm start

-    2. Go to http://localhost:8080 in your browser to view it.
+    2. Go to http://localhost:8080 in your browser to view it.# Test